-Intestines are naturally porous to absorb nutrients and digested food into the blood stream.
-When the bacteria ratio favours the bad bacteria (also known as dysbiosis), these pores become too big, especially without the needed number of good organisms to fix the intestinal walls.
+Intestines are naturally porous, in order to absorb nutrients and digested food into the blood stream.
+When the bacteria ratio favours the harmful bacteria (also known as dysbiosis), these pores become too big, especially without the needed number of healthy organisms to fix the intestinal walls.
 This allows larger food particles to find their way into the bloodstream.
 Since these particles are not fully digested, the immune cells in the blood do not recognize these particles.
 The cells see these food particles as intruders, and attack the particles.
-This is known as food sensitivities.
+This can help food sensitivities develop.

-The state of the microbiome also affects emotional wellbeing.
+The state of your gut flora also affects emotional well-being.
 Neurotransmitters are produced in the gut.
 If the gut is damaged, the necessary neurotransmitters are not produced properly.
 This can lead to depression, anxiety, and other psychological troubles.
 Additionally, nutrient absorption is impacted by gut injury.
 Nutrients are crucial because they are the building blocks of the neurotransmitter.